Keyj33k/CSeek/README.md

 options:
   -h, --help            show this help message and exit -a address, --addr address
-                        address to ping - first three octets only -b begin_host, --begin begin_host
+                        address to ping (first three octets only) -b begin_host, --begin begin_host
                         host where the scan should start -f final_host, --final final_host